BuravV/Vladimir-Komarov---Data-Analysis-Portfolio/README.md

 # About

-Hi!, I'm Vladimir.
+Hi, I'm Vladimir.
 I recently graduated with a degree in Statistical Methods and Economics from Prague University of Economics and Business, and I have just stared my Master's degree in Web Development and Data Science.
 Possessing a strong foundation in data analysis, I am eager to apply my skills to tackle practical problems and make valuable contributions to real-world challenges.

 My CV in [**pdf**](https://github.com/BuravV/Vladimir-Komarov---Data-Analysis-Portfolio/blob/main/cv_komarov_vladimir.pdf)